Lyocell: History

-The process was first commercialized at Courtaulds' rayon factories at Mobile, Alabama (1990), and at the Grimsby plant (1998).
-In January 1993, the Mobile Tencel plant reached full production levels of 20,000 tons per year, by which time Courtaulds had spent £100 million and 10 years on Tencel development.
+The process was first commercialised at Courtaulds' rayon factories at Mobile, Alabama (1990), and at the Grimsby plant (1998).
+In January 1993 the Mobile Tencel plant reached full production levels of 20,000 tons per year, by which time Courtaulds had spent £100 million and 10 years on Tencel development.
 Tencel revenues for 1993 were estimated as likely to be £50 million.
 The second plant in Mobile was planned.
-By 2004, production had quadrupled to 80,000 tons.
+By 2004 production had quadrupled to 80,000 tons.

 Lenzing began a pilot plant in 1990, and commercial production in 1997, with 12 metric tonnes/year made in a plant in Heiligenkreuz im Lafnitztal, Austria.
 When an explosion hit the plant in 2003 it was producing 20,000 tonnes/year, and planning to double capacity by the end of the year.
 In 2004 Lenzing was producing 40,000 tons [sic, probably metric tonnes].
-In 1998, Lenzing and Courtaulds reached a patent dispute settlement.
+In 1998 Lenzing and Courtaulds reached a patent dispute settlement.

-In 1998 Courtaulds was acquired by competitor Akzo Nobel, who combined the Tencel division with other fiber divisions under the Accordis banner, then sold them to private equity firm CVC Partners.
-In 2000, CVC sold the Tencel division to Lenzing AG, who combined it with their "Lenzing Lyocell" business, but maintained the brand name Tencel.
+In 1998 Courtaulds was acquired by their competitor Akzo Nobel, who combined the Tencel division with other fibre divisions under the Accordis banner, then sold them to private equity firm CVC Partners.
+In 2000 CVC sold the Tencel division to Lenzing AG, who combined it with their "Lenzing Lyocell" business, but maintained the brand name Tencel.
 They took over the plants in Mobile and Grimsby, and by 2015 was the largest Lyocell producer at 130,000 tonnes/year.

 Uses

 It is used in many everyday fabrics.
-Staple fibers are used in clothes such as denim, chino, underwear, casual wear, and towels.
-Filament fibers, which are generally longer and smoother than staple fibers, are used in items that have a silkier appearance such as women's clothing and men's dress shirts.
-Lyocell may be blended with a variety of other fibers such as silk, cotton, rayon, polyester, linen, nylon, and wool.
-Lyocell also is used in conveyor belts, specialty papers, and medical dressings.
+Staple fibres are used in clothes such as denim, chino, underwear, casual wear, and towels.
+Filament fibres, which are generally longer and smoother than staple fibres, are used in items that have a silkier appearance such as women's clothing and men's dress shirts.
+Lyocell may be blended with a variety of other fibres such as silk, cotton, rayon, polyester, linen, nylon, and wool.
+When mixed with other fibres, the resulting fabric is much stronger and more resistant to wear, tear, and pilling.
+Lyocell also is used in conveyor belts, speciality papers, and medical dressings.